Chris Evans (actor): Personal life

-Evans is a follower of Buddhism.
+Evans has identified with Buddhism.
+However, he does not describe himself as a Buddhist, saying he follows Eastern philosophies more generally, including Taoism, describing them as "about maintaining a certain level of presence, acknowledging that your ego is probably not your friend, and refusing to be ruled by what has happened or what will happen."
+He has also said that "it's just the dogma that separates these religions", and that "I’m not going to get caught up in that."
+He appeared on Oprah's Book Club, where he asked Eckhart Tolle a question and revealed that he has a tattoo of one of Tolle's quotes.

 He is a fan of the New England Patriots, and narrated the documentary series America's Game: The Story of the 2014 New England Patriots and America's Game: 2016 Patriots.
 While filming Gifted in 2015, Evans adopted a dog named Dodger from a local animal shelter.
 In 2022, he was named the "Sexiest Man Alive" by People magazine.

+Evans married Portuguese actress Alba Baptista on September 9, 2023, in a private at-home ceremony on Cape Cod in Massachusetts.
+The couple had their first child, a daughter, in October 2025.
+His films as a leading actor have grossed $11.4 billion, making him one of the highest-grossing actors of all time.

 Political views

 Evans affirmed his support for same-sex marriage in 2012, stating, "It's insane that civil rights are being denied people in this day and age.
 It's embarrassing, and it's heartbreaking.
 It goes without saying that I'm completely in support of gay marriage.
 In ten years we'll be ashamed that this was an issue."
 In August 2016, he supported Massachusetts Attorney General Maura Healey's continued enforcement of the state's ban on assault weapons.
-Evans endorsed Hillary Clinton in the 2016 presidential election, and was critical of Donald Trump's presidency.
+Evans endorsed Hillary Clinton in the 2016 presidential election, and was an outspoken critic of Donald Trump's presidency.

 After Alabama enacted the Human Life Protection Act in May 2019, which imposes a near-total ban on abortions in the state, Evans called the bill "absolutely unbelievable" and continued by writing, "If you're not worried about Roe v.
 Wade, you're not paying attention."
 In July 2020, he launched A Starting Point, a website that publishes short interviews of American elected officials on political issues, with a goal of presenting "both the Democratic and Republican point of view on dozens of issues across the political landscape."
-In October, Evans took part in a virtual fundraising event in support of Joe Biden in his 2020 presidential campaign.
+In October 2020, Evans took part in a virtual fundraising event in support of Joe Biden in his 2020 presidential campaign.
 He endorsed Maya Wiley in the 2021 New York City Democratic mayoral primary.